moderntribe/square-one/docs/theme/components/accordion.md

 ### Example Usage

-An accordion panel twig file, being passed the 'accordion' var that was assembled by the panel controller using the accordion component.
+An Accordion panel twig file, being passed the 'accordion' var that was assembled by the panel controller using the accordion component.

 ```twig
 {# Panel: Accordion #}